StackVista/stackstate-docs/configure/logging/enable-logging.md

 {% hint style="info" %}
 * It's only possible to enable logging for functions running on a Linux installation of StackState.
 * The logging level should be set using the ID for an instance of a function, not the ID of the function itself.
 * The [`stac` CLI](/setup/cli/cli-stac.md) is required to set the logging level.
-The logging level of a function instance cannot be set using the new `sts` CLI.
+The logging level of a function instance can't be set using the new `sts` CLI.
 {% endhint %}

 1. Find the ID for the instance of the function that you want to enable logging for: